Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 What is a SOC report, and how is it used?

 System and Organization Controls (SOC) is a set of IT controls standards developed by the American Institute of Certified Public Accountants (AICPA).
-SOC audits are performed by certified auditors, and reports are used to demonstrate how IT controls have been implemented to secure a company’s systems and information.
+Certified auditors perform SOC audits, and use reports to demonstrate the implementation of IT controls that secure a company's systems and information.

 SOC audits are built to assess controls in five key areas, called Trust Services Criteria: